MicrosoftDocs/sql-docs/docs/azure-data-studio/download-azure-data-studio.md

 ## Download Azure Data Studio

-Azure Data Studio 1.29.0 is the latest general availability (GA) version.
+Azure Data Studio 1.30.0 is the latest general availability (GA) version.
 If you have a previous GA version of Azure Data Studio installed, installing Azure Data Studio 1.28.0 upgrades it to the latest version.

-- Release number: 1.29.0
+- Release number: 1.30.0
-- Release date: May 19, 2021
+- Release date: June 17, 2021

 | Platform | Download |
 |----------|----------|